maxmcd/deno-docker/README.md

 ### Deno2

 There is now a working deno2 build.
-As of 2018/06/13 deno2 can't dynamically run code, it simply runs the file `ry/deno/deno2/js/main.ts`.
+As far as I can tell as of 2018/06/13 deno2 can't dynamically run code, it simply runs the file `ry/deno/deno2/js/main.ts`.
 The `deno2` image tag is available to pull for development.